jgostelow/dotfiles/README.md

 #### OSX
           ./osx/setup.sh

-#### Linux (distros using apt-get)
+#### Ubuntu (using homebrew)
           ./linux/setup.sh

 ### Caveat

-You are welcome to use this setup for yourselves, but just know I am very opinionated about my setup and your might not agree with a lot of my choices.
+You are welcome to use this setup for yourselves, but just know I am very opinionated about my setup and you might not agree with a lot of my choices.
 Tough bickies!